Skip to main content

 state from multiple leaf nodes.

-2. Key Structure
+2. Key-Value Structure

-This section describes the generic Key structure and semantics,
+This section describes the generic key structure and semantics,

 Figure 1 further illustrates these components.